genesiscloud/genesis-cloud-inference-articles/art02.md

 execution of TorchScript models compared to their original PyTorch versions.
 In a typical scenario, models are trained in PyTorch using conventional tools in Python and then exported via TorchScript for deployment to a production environment.
-TorchScript models can be executed by Python or C++ programs not requiring presence of the PyTorch environment.
+TorchScript models can be executed by Python or C++ programs not requiring the presence of the PyTorch environment.

 Pytorch provides two methods for generating TorchScript from the model code known as **tracing** and **scripting**.
 When tracing is used, the model is provided with the sample